mistval/node-fetch-cache/README.md

 The first fetch with any given arguments will result in an HTTP request and any subsequent fetch with the same arguments will read the response from the cache.

-By default responses are cached in memory, but you can also cache to files on disk, or implement your own cache.
+By default responses are cached in memory, but you can also cache to files on disk, cache in Redis, or implement your own cache.

 ## Usage